 Does Hormone Replacement Therapy (HRT) Increase the Risk of Breast Cancer?

-Evidence suggests that the longer a woman is exposed to female hormones (either made by the body, taken as a drug, or delivered by a patch), the more likely she is to develop breast cancer.
+Evidence suggests that the longer women are exposed to female hormones (either made by the body, taken as a drug, or delivered by a patch), the more likely they are to develop breast cancer.

 Hormone replacement therapy may be given to postmenopausal women who have menopausal symptoms.
-The longer a woman is on HRT with a combination of estrogen and progestin, the greater her chances may be of being diagnosed with breast cancer.
+The longer women are on HRT with a combination of estrogen and progestin, the greater their chances may be of being diagnosed with breast cancer.
 It is unclear if HRT with estrogen alone, which is sometimes prescribed for women who have had a hysterectomy, increases the risk of breast cancer.

 Can I Prevent Breast Cancer?